 Back in March, Congress passed the CARES Act, and a number of people received a stimulus check in the mail.
-If you were one of those people, you might have put that money toward an immediate need, like a mortgage or rent payment — but now that there’s the possibility of a second stimulus package, you might be thinking: How can I make the most of a second stimulus check?
+If you were one of those people, you might have put that money toward an immediate need, like a mortgage or rent payment.
+Now that there’s a second stimulus package, you might be thinking: How can I make the most of it?
 You could put it toward debt repayment, an emergency fund, or more immediate household needs — but where would it be most effective?

-The Associated Press spoke with Ally’s deposits and consumer strategy executive Anand Talwar about how to have a strategy to make the most of a possible second stimulus check (or any unexpected cashflow, really).
+The Associated Press spoke with Ally’s deposits and consumer strategy executive Anand Talwar about how to make the most of a second stimulus check (or any unexpected cashflow, really).

 What is the best way to set realistic savings goals and create a budget to reach those goals — for instance, saving for a wedding, your child’s education or a new home?